input-output-hk/decentralized-software-updates/README.md

 Upon completion the script copies the relevant logs from the nodes so that they can be analyzed.

 There is a program that processes the node logs and outputs (among other information):
 - average UTxO transactions submitted during the voting period
 - average latency during the voting period

 The log analyzer program can be found in the `menl` directory, in the `cardano-ops` repository.
 It expects the node logs to be in the root directory of the `cardano-ops` repository.
-The log analyzer can be run using `stack` , and can be executed as follows:
+The log analyzer can be run using `stack`:

 ```sh
 stack run